-Today my guest is someone that's a little bit different because most people in the fitness industry wouldn't put the two of us together.
+My guest today is someone that's a little bit different, because most people in the fitness industry wouldn't put the two of us together.
 We're what you call “opposing sides”.
-But it's interesting that both of us share the same goal and that’s where we want you to get to.
-I believe that's the goal for most women in the fitness industry, to empower women, we want women to be able to live their best life.
-And so we have already had a really good conversation and I'm really excited for you to listen to this awesome conversation we have together.
+Despite that expectation, we share the same goal: To empower women to live their best life.
+And so I'm really excited for you to listen to this awesome conversation we have together.

 Find show notes at bicepsafterbabies.com/108